ZEJIA-LIU/web-softwaretools-plain/report/Background.md

 project is the result of our group helping the local pet shop owner to set up a website to showcase his pet shop online.

-The high-level overview of the capabilities of the site are to make it easier
+The high-level overview of the capabilities of the site is to make it easier

 - for customers to select and find their favourite pets
 - for pet shop owners to operate and manage their pet shops